Rose-web2024/Rose-Data-Analystics-2024/README.md

-This repository contains data analysis projects using python.
+This repository contains data analysis projects,I completed all projects alone in google colab notebook.